R10 Electronic Media Studio

 How Can You Help?

 This new phase of R10 is a collaboration between Krafthaus Arts CIC and the Computer Arts Archive CIC with support from Interact Digital Arts Ltd and New Media Art Club CIC.
+Contact us at info@r10.uk,

 The History of R10